willfind/guidedtrack-syntax-highlighting-plugins/grammars/Atom/README.md

 An Atom TextMate grammar for the GuidedTrack language.

+This theme was designed for use with Atom's default One Dark theme.
+Used with this theme, it closely mimics GT's built-in highlighter's color scheme.

 One way to set this up on your machine:
 * ctrl + shft + p
 * Type `language`